 Responsibilities of the Modern CRO

-- Direction: directs revenue responsibilities for the entire organization; outlines revenue responsibilities for the relevant departments and monitors outcomes.
+- Direction: integrates revenue responsibilities for the entire organization; outlines revenue responsibilities and monitors outcomes.

-- Process Establishment: works with functional executive leaders to build and maintain a cohesive process across the revenue cycle – from lead generation to sales conversion to customer success.
+- Process Establishment: works with functional executive leaders to build and maintain a cohesive process across the revenue cycle – from lead generation to sales conversion to customer advocacy.

-- Alignment Assurance: creates the organizational alignment and collaboration between the four departments outlined above, with each department having objectives tied to the three outcomes described above.
+- Alignment Assurance: stays informed of and enables organizational alignment, removes silos, and facilitates collaboration between departments, with each department having objectives tied to the three outcomes described above.

 - Vision, Planning, and Strategy: mandates a unified vision and collaborates across departments to develop an integrated customer-focused strategy with a corresponding plan to meet revenue objectives.